wso2/wso2-qa-artifacts/products/wso2_DAS/product_features/data_aggregating/ML_CEP_extension_through_DAS/ReadMe.txt

 Steps
 ======
-1.Add the event streams InputStream_1.0.0.json and PredictionStream1_1.0.0.json to path <das-home>/repository/deployment/server/eventstreams
+1.Add the event streams InputStream_1.0.0.json and OutStream_1.0.0.json to path <das-home>/repository/deployment/server/eventstreams

 2.Add the event receiver ex: receiver.xml to <das-home>/repository/deployment/server/eventreceiver

 3.Add the execution planner  ex: ExecutionPlan.siddhiql to <das-home>/repository/deployment/server/executionplans
-Note: update the path to the downloaded-ml-model based on your folder location
+Note: update the path to the downloaded-ml-model based on your folder location given in step 2

 /* Enter a unique ExecutionPlan */
 @Plan:name('ExecutionPlan')